 Academic Dishonesty and Plagiarism

-Areas of academic dishonesty include cheating, impersonation, and communicating with or assisting another student during an examination.
+Areas of academic dishonesty include cheating, impersonation, and communicating with or assisting another student during an exam.

 Plagiarism involves representing words or ideas of others as one’s own.

-Impersonation may involve having a person attempt to write or to write an examination on someone else’s behalf.
+Impersonation may involve having a person attempt to write or to write an exam on someone else’s behalf.

 These activities will not be tolerated and in the event of any incident, irregularity, or evidence of academic dishonesty, MREA will take any necessary and appropriate action, which could include referring the matter to The Manitoba Securities Commission (MSC) if the individual is a registrant or is applying for registration under The Real Estate Services Act.

 MREA is committed to providing an environment that is inclusive and free of barriers.
 Course accommodation requests are assessed on a case-by-case basis to ensure equal opportunity for all students to fully demonstrate their qualifications.

 Students requesting accommodations are required to provide MREA with correspondence from a registered health professional outlining the documented disability.